Christ Church

 • Partner talk in every class, ensuring all are listened to and promoting respect and tolerance of others’ views

-• Use of ‘Picture News’ and ‘Big Questions’ to ensure that all pupils have the opportunity to question, discuss and debate current affairs
+• Use of ‘Picture News’ to ensure that all pupils have the opportunity to question, discuss and debate current affairs

 Equality